NewEnglandTravelPlanner.com Logo

-The Federal style was adapted to industrial uses.
-You will see large, substantial, straightforward brick factories in the many "mill towns" such as Fall River, Lowell, and Marlboro, Massachusetts.
+The Federal style, so common in New England domstic and public architecture, was adapted to industrial uses.
+The large, substantial, straightforward brick factories in the many "mill towns" such as Fall River, Lowell, and Marlboro, Massachusetts are function yet stately, the wealth-making palaces of their age.

-In Manchester, New Hampshire, the great Amoskeag mills march along the riverbank for almost half a mile.
+In Manchester, New Hampshire, the great Amoskeag mills march along the riverbank for almost half a mile, an impressive symbol of the era when Manchester produced more cotton cloth than any other city in the world.

-The mills may have been Federal, but the mill owners wanted something fancier.
-As the 1800's wore on, they employed Henry Hobson Richardson, the firm of McKim, Mead and White, and other designers to build worldly fantasies: Egyptian temples, Renaissance palaces, Romanesque temples and Gothic churches.
+The mills may have been Federal style, but for their own residences, amusements and endowments the mill owners wanted something more demonstrative.
+As the 1800's wore on, New England's grandees employed Henry Hobson Richardson, the firm of McKim, Mead and White, and other designers to build worldly fantasies: Egyptian temples, Renaissance palaces, Romanesque temples and Gothic churches.

-Among the "common people," exuberance led to Victorian gingerbread, some of the best of which survives in the town of Oak Bluffs on Martha's Vineyard island in Massachusetts.
+Among the "common people," 19th-century architectural exuberance led to Victorian gingerbread, some of the best of which survives in the town of Oak Bluffs on Martha's Vineyard island in Massachusetts.

 Colonial style